 When Jesus became the perfect covering and absolute substitute sacrifice for sin, not only was the wrath of God poured out, but also the love of God toward sinful humanity.
 The intent of the sacrificial death of Jesus on the Cross was not to influence human morals but rather, to satisfy the demands of divine justice (See Romans 3:25-26; 5:6-8; John 3:16; Hebrews 9:12,15).

-A person cannot receive salvation and be considered a Christian unless they have been Born-Again, meaning that they have received the indwelling of the Holy Spirit, which is a result of the New Covenant of Jesus shed blood on the Cross, and then experiencing the new birth of regeneration from the inside out, which is effected by the Holy Spirit who marks the starting point of salvation (Matthew 3:11, 26:28; Mark 1:8; Luke 3:16, 22:20; John 3:5-7; Acts 1:5, 11:16; Hebrews 9:11-13; Titus 3:5; 1 Corinthians 12:13; Colossians 1:26-27).
+A person cannot receive salvation and be considered a Christian unless they have been Born-Again, meaning that they have been given the Holy Spirit who then indwells them, which is a result of the New Covenant of Jesus shed blood on the Cross.
+It is at that exact moment they experience the new birth of regeneration from the inside out, because it is effected by the Holy Spirit who marks the starting point of salvation (Matthew 3:11, 26:28; Mark 1:8; Luke 3:16, 22:20; John 3:5-7; Acts 1:5, 11:16; Hebrews 9:11-13; Titus 3:5; 1 Corinthians 12:13; Colossians 1:26-27).
 The fundamental need of regeneration for salvation is recognized in the Old Testament as well as in the New (Psalm 51:10-11).

 The Born-Again Christian is saved from God’s wrathful judgment because of sin by the atoning work of Jesus’ shed blood on the Cross as the perfect sacrifice (Romans 5:9; 1 Thessalonians 5:9).
 Biblical salvation refers to the deliverance from the consequence of sin and therefore involves the removal of sin.
 God rescued humanity through Jesus Christ (John 3:17).